 - To keep a record of your donations.

 - To update you with important administrative information about your donation.

 Legal basis: As a charitable organisation, we have a legitimate interest to process donations.
 To comply with our legal or regulatory obligations.

 - To manage and maintain our relationships with you.

 Legal basis: We have a legitimate interest to properly manage and administer our relationship with you and to ensure that we are effective and efficient as we can be

-d) BSA Volunteers:
+d) STAMMA Volunteers: